Description:

 - Connect the dots between the “clsInputCSV” step and other steps, as shown above.

 - Click the "clsInputCSV" step to view its "Optional" properties.
 Select the Show Schema button.
-The pop-up window renders the schema columns as shown below.
+The pop-up window displays the schema columns as shown below.
 This function helps to understand the schema at a glance.

-- The “Logging” setting configuration is necessary for documentation and also measures the workflow progress and the percent complete.
+- The “Logging” configuration is necessary for documentation and also measures workflow progress and percent complete.
 This is achieved by configuring the step state and percent fields individually, as shown below.
 Configure the “Logging” using the following properties.

 Definition Sample:

-Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after import.
+Note: Please verify and complete the process steps for any missing configurations, such as file path references and database connections, after the import.
 Then, save the definition to confirm the changes.